Saty077/TradeFlow360/README.md

-# TradeFlow Clone
+# TradeFlow360

 A full Stack Stock Monitoring Tool, built using the **MERN** stack — MongoDB, Express.js, React.js, and Node.js.
-This project replicates the core experience of TradeFlow, allowing users to sign up, log in securely, and access a personalized trading dashboard.
+This project replicates the core experience of Zerodha, allowing users to sign up, log in securely, and access a personalized trading dashboard.
 Features include order management, portfolio tracking, and a structured UI, all styled responsively.

 ---